-5 The Ostravian data are from the yearbooks published by the Czech Mining Institute; the Jiu Valley data were directly obtained from the CNH, the only mining company in the region.
+&lt;sup>6 The data for Ostravia are from the yearbooks published by the Czech Mining Institute; the data for Jiu Valley were directly obtained from the CNH, the only mining company in the region.
 We cautiously present the 1990 data for the Ostravian mines: their only source is the 1993 yearbook and the data from this yearbook are in general somewhat different from the subsequent yearbooks.
 For both regions the employment figures are for the workers in mines, excluding the headquarters and auxiliary units.
-Much of the change in the number of these excluded workers represents spinning off units (e.g., social service) that are not directly related to mining.
+Much of the change in the number of these excluded workers represents spin off units (e.g., social service) that are not directly related to mining.
 We focus on the restructuring of mines proper and abstract from this peripheral issue.

-6 The improvement in labor productivity is largely due to downsizing.
+&lt;sup>7 The improvement in labor productivity is largely due to downsizing.
 In particular, the Jiu Valley mines had a large slack in labor until 1997, given the large initial decline in output.
 Further, there was little investment in new technology in Jiu Valley throughout the period.
 Some Ostravian mines, however, adopted new technology in the early years, which contributed to the improvement in productivity.

-Jiu Valley created a crisis in the labor market.
-This can be seen in the unemployment rates presented in Tables 1 and 2.7 The contrasting unemployment situation stemmed in part from the initial condition.
-Jiu Valley is an isolated mono-industrial region, and could offer few opportunities to ex-miners.
-The Ostrava region had a larger and more diversified labor market, and could absorb layoffs with relative ease until the late 1990's, when the restructuring of the metallurgical industry strained the market.8 There was also a marked difference in the ex-miners' behavior toward job search.
-The Ostravian ex-miners took more initiatives for finding work and had a reputation for making good workers in new occupation.
+The gradual and steady path of the Ostravian restructuring path resulted in a favorable unemployment experience for the ex-miners, whereas the delayed and massive layoffs in Jiu Valley created a crisis in the labor market.
+This can be seen in the unemployment rates presented in Tables 1 and 2.
+The contrasting unemployment situation stemmed in part from the initial condition.
+Jiu Valley is an isolated mono-industrial region and could offer few opportunities to ex-miners.
+The Ostrava region had a larger and more diversified labor market, and could absorb layoffs with relative ease until the late 1990's, when the restructuring of the metallurgical industry strained the market.
+There was also a marked difference in the ex-miners' behavior toward job searches.
+The Ostravian ex-miners took more initiatives to find work and had a reputation for making good workers in new occupations.
 The Jiu Valley ex-miners, on the other hand, were more reluctant to accept low-wage work and had a tendency to protest for governmental help.
-Notably, following the massive layoff some ex-miners mounted a hunger strike in order to obtain benefits from the government, which became routinized subsequently (Dobrescu and Rughinis ???).9
+Notably, following the massive layoffs some ex-miners mounted a hunger strike in order to obtain benefits from the government, which became routinized.